-A business must register if its taxable supplies exceed an annual figure, currently £85,000 (fixed until April 2026).
+A business must register if its taxable supplies exceed an annual figure of £90,000 (from 1 April 2024).
 If taxable supplies are less than this a business may still register voluntarily.
-So, for example, if the business makes only zero rated sales, it can still register and reclaim the input tax suffered.
+So, for example, if the business makes only zero-rated sales, it can still register and reclaim the input tax suffered.

 VAT can affect competition.
-A plumber, for example, who sells only to the general public, will be at a disadvantage if he has to register for VAT.
-He may have to charge up to 20% more than a plumber who is not registered to earn the same profit.
+A plumber, for example, who sells only to the general public will be at a disadvantage if they have to register for VAT.
+They may have to charge up to 20% more than a plumber who is not registered to earn the same profit.

-On the other hand, if the same plumber only works for other VAT registered businesses, such as building companies, then it will not matter whether he is registered because the customer will generally be able to recover the VAT that is charged.
+On the other hand, if the same plumber only works for other VAT-registered businesses, such as building companies, then it will not matter whether they are registered because the customer will generally be able to recover the VAT that is charged.

-Indeed, in general, a business that always sells to other VAT registered businesses will normally register, even if below the annual limit, because then it can reclaim VAT on purchases and expenses.
+Indeed, in general, a business that always sells to other VAT-registered businesses will normally register, even if below the annual limit, because then it can reclaim VAT on purchases and expenses.
 This will improve profit and can be especially relevant for new businesses because there are often high initial set up costs that carry VAT.
 On the other hand, registration comes at the cost of having to meet record keeping requirements, a need to submit online VAT returns and pay online and on time.